Understanding the Responsibility Assignment Matrix (RACI Matrix)

 Questions to Ask Before Finalizing Your RACI Matrix

-To be certain assignments are reasonable ask these questions
+To be certain assignments are reasonable to ask these questions

 - Are too many responsibilities given to one person?
 If so should they be given to someone else?